-Dr. Morgan relocated to Florida in April of 2005 where he established a new orthopedic surgery practice and continued to serve all patients including those who are underserved.
-He is now an associate physician at Sarasota Orthopedic Associates, a prestigious specialty practice in Sarasota and Bradenton, FL.
-He presently serves as Clinical Assistant Professor of Orthopedic Surgery at Florida State School of Medicine and as Clinical Assistant Professor of Community Medicine at the University of Connecticut Health Center.
-It is there that he continues to develop his research interest in health and healthcare disparities and musculoskeletal disparities as well.
-He has made over 200 scientific presentations and has published many peer reviewed articles and a book chapter in orthopedic surgery, health policy and health disparities.
+He also serves as a life member of the Grinnell College Board of Trustees.
+Dr. Morgan presently serves as Clinical Assistant Professor of Orthopedic Surgery at Florida State School of Medicine and Clinical Assistant Professor of Community Medicine at the University of Connecticut Health Center.
+It is there that he continues to develop his research interest in healthcare and musculoskeletal disparities.
+He has had over 200 scientific publications and presentations during his career.